MarcoGorelli/polars-plugins-tutorial/docs/geocode.md

 polars = { version = "0.36.2", features = ["dtype-struct"], default-features = false }
 ```

-Then, we can define the function like this:
+Then, we can define the function like this in `src/expressions.rs`:

 ```Rust
 #[polars_expr(output_type=String)]